Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 1 Mei 2025 16.28.31 UTC
+- WIB: Kamis, 1 Mei 2025 17.31.52 UTC
-- WITA: Kamis, 1 Mei 2025 17.28.31 UTC
+- WITA: Kamis, 1 Mei 2025 18.31.52 UTC
-- WIT: Kamis, 1 Mei 2025 18.28.31 UTC
+- WIT: Kamis, 1 Mei 2025 19.31.52 UTC

 Kutipan Inspiratif:
-"Technology without hatred can be a blessing.
-Technology with hatred is always a disaster."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: technology
+Kategori: motivational